-Hovhannes H. Sarkissian, author of From Kessab to Watertown, was born in Kessab, Syria (now in Turkey) in 1890.
+Hovhannes H. Sarkissian, author of From Kessab to Watertown, was born in Kessab, Syria in 1890.
 In pursuit of higher education, he graduated from the School of Religion in Athens, then became an educator and also wrote articles for the Armenian press.
 They are compiled in this volume in Armenian.
 The Armenian title of this book is translated as "A Teacher's Mind."
-It was printed at Harvard University.
+It was printed at Harvard University Publisher's Office.

 His subjects include history of Crusaders, Arabic history, the Armenian Protestant community, outline of Islam, modern civilization, impediments to human progress, articles about prominent personalities such as Leonardo da Vinci, Francis Bacon, Elizabeth I, Albert Einstein, prominent Armenians, introduction to Kessab, Greek culture, Jewish culture, Egypt, Cypress, Armenian intellectuals, need for a census in Armenian diaspora, need for a comprehensive study of the Armenian Genocide, women in history, "Have Armenians suffered for being Christian", and so on.